The Reversal Powerhouse: Mastering the Three Outside Up Pattern

 Identifying this pattern is a little bit difficult; you need to observe three distinct phases to identify a valid three outside candlestick pattern.

 | The Bearish Tail-End | The first candle is a small bearish (red/black) candle that appears at the end of a downtrend.
-It represents the last gasps of the selling pressure. |
+It represents the declining selling pressure. |

 | The Bullish Engulfing | The second candle is a large bullish (green/white) candle that completely “engulfs” the body of the first candle.
-This shows a massive surge in buying volumes. |
+This shows a increase in buying activity. |

 | The Confirmation | The third candle is another bullish candle that closes higher than the second candle.
-This confirms that the momentum is sustainable and not just a “dead cat bounce.” |
+This may indicate continuation of price movement and not just a temporary price recovery. |

 The Psychology: Why It Works